the-nis-123/the-nis-123/README.md

-Hi there :wave: I'm Denis, thanks for stopping by!
+Hi there :wave: I'm Denis, thanks for stopping by!<br>
+Kintu Denis, 3 years of experience developing and debugging responsive web applications.
+I have worked with a software startup and later with a hotel as a contract freelancer where I transformed wireframes into stateful data-intensive yet performant user interfaces using react, wrote programs to consume restful API with react-query ensuring security and performance while maintaining code re-usability.
+Quick and continuous learning has exposed me to more industry technologies including Nodejs, express and mongodb .
+Reliability and effective communication has been a key driver for my productivity

 <img align='left' width='45%' height='200px' src="https://github-readme-stats.vercel.app/api?username=the-nis-123&show_icons=true&theme=radical" />
 <img align='left' width='45%' height='200px' src="https://github-readme-stats.vercel.app/api/top-langs/?username=the-nis-123&langs_count=5&layout=compact)](https://github.com/the-nis-123/github-readme-stats" />